 All these articles were either about space exploration in general or (in at least one) about Apollo 11 specifically.
 At no point is there any suggestion that the Apollo 8 images are not genuine.

 Apollo images also made their way into popular Soviet journals, particularly one of them - Apollo 8 image AS08-16-2593.
-The magazine ‘Техника - молодёжи’ (Technology and Youth, available at here) has a long history, and numerous articles and front covers featured all or part of this image, as shown in figure 5.7.8.
+The magazine ‘Техника - молодёжи’ (Technology and Youth, available at here) has a long history, and numerous articles and front covers featured all or part of this image, as shown in figure 5.7.12.
+Many other Soviet space articles featuring Apollo can be found here.

 In a nutshell, Soviet images are verified by US satellites.
 The Soviets also had access to those satellite images as well as their own, and knew what was in the American photographs and live TV footage.
 They had the capability and ample opportunity and means to blow the alleged hoax out of the water.
 They never did.
 They were more than happy to demonstrate their own prowess and applaud that of their bitter rivals.